CDAGaming/CraftPresence-Mirror/README.md

 * Some versions of the mod for Minecraft 1.13.x require the [Rift API](https://www.curseforge.com/minecraft/mc-mods/rift) and the [Rift mod loader](https://github.com/DimensionalDevelopment/Rift/releases)
-* Versions of the mod for Minecraft 1.1.0 and below require [Risugami's ModLoader](https://mcarchive.net/mods/modloader)
+* Some versions of the mod for Minecraft 1.1.0 and below require [Risugami's ModLoader](https://mcarchive.net/mods/modloader)

 ## Features